 - Assess students’ progress by grading assignments, papers, exams, and other work

-- Advise students about which classes to take and how to achieve their goals
+- Advise students about which courses to take and how to achieve their goals

 - Stay informed about changes and innovations in their field

-Full-time professors, particularly those who have tenure (a professor who cannot be fired without just cause), often are expected to spend more time on their research.
-They also may be expected to serve on more college and university committees.
+Full-time professors, particularly those who have tenure (that is, they cannot be fired without just cause), often are expected to devote a great deal of time on original research.
+Tenured professors must document their analyses or critical reviews and publish their research findings.
+They also may be expected to serve on college and university committees.